The REAL Costa Rica

 Buying a Cell Phone and Line in Costa Rica

 CAUTION!
-Be real careful buying real cheap cell phones sold by ICE and other companies as they often just plain have lousy service.
+Be real careful buying real cheap disposable cell phones sold by ICE and other companies as they often have truly lousy service.
 You get what you pay for.
-If you really need reliable service, get a reliable phone with 3G SIM installed.
-One reputable dealer is Cell Phones Costa Rica.
+If you really need reliable service, get a reliable 3G or 4G phone with a good pre-paid SIM installed or rent one while here.

 FAQ - Frequently Asked Questions - Cell Phones